 6.1.
-Configure predefined substance
+Configure a predefined substance

-The user defines a predefined substance (parent or metabolite)
+The user configures a predefined substance (parent or metabolite)

-- 1. Click on a place holder in the tree and the screen Substance configuration' appears. - 2.
-Select 'Predefined substance' - 3.
-Select one of the build in substances in the drop down list - 4.
-The screen shows automatically the related parameters of the selected substance.
+- 1. Click on a place holder in the tree and the screen Substance configuration' appears. - Select 'Predefined substance' - 3.
+Select one of the built-in substances in the drop down list - 4.
+The screen automatically shows the related parameters of the selected substance.
 These parameters are not editable. - 5.
 Click 'OK'